 TLS, SSL, HTTP, HTTPS, ….Are you not familiar with these terms or concepts?
 Unfortunately, many professionals seem not to know the network-related terminologies to read a security report.

-We will first explain HTTP, then the difference to HTTPS.
+We will first explain HTTP, then the difference from HTTPS.
 Afterward, we will explain the SSL and TLS encryption (the difference between HTTP and HTTPS).
 In the end, we will explain how they all work together.